JerryCatLeung/Object-Detection-Multiple-Objects-Poker/README.md

-# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow (GPU) on Windows 10
+# How To Train an Object Detection Classifier for Multiple Objects Using TensorFlow

 ## Brief Summary
-*Last updated: 4/7/2018 with TensorFlow v1.7*
+*Last updated: 4/8/2018 with TensorFlow v1.9*

 *Changes: Added Cython to list of packages to install in Section 2d.
 Removed instructions to add PYTHONPATH to PATH in Section 2e, because it's not needed.*